 It's unlikely that Trump is prolonging the shutdown as part of a strategy to harm workers—if he says it's about his wall, that's probably what is actually on his mind.
 But it's clear he's also totally unconcerned with the plight of the employees of the massive bureaucracy he oversees.

 "Despite claims he made on the campaign trail—where he would put workers' interest first—over and over and over again, every decision he made, he's put corporate interests over those of workers," Heidi Shierholz, senior economist and director of policy at the left-leaning Economy Policy Institute and a veteran of the Obama administration, told me.
 "So we know where his ultimate loyalty lies—it's with the 1 percent, not with the rest of America."

-Shierholz, along with some of the other labour experts and political observers I spoke to, were careful to point out that the shutdown seems to principally be an attack on government rather than the people employed by it.
+Shierholz, along with some of the other labor experts and political observers I spoke to, were careful to point out that the shutdown seems to principally be an attack on government rather than the people employed by it.
 But by extension, it has served as a broadside against those whose values—say, public service rather than accruing properties—are nothing like the president's own.